shmuelyr/merege_idb/README.md

 # using

-user_1 open your idb, and run the script the script create dump user_1_db_dump.p
+user_1 open his idb, and run the script the script create dump user_1_db_dump.p

 user_2 append the user_1_db_dump to idb folder, and run the script.